-WCS's vision for Niassa Reserve is an ecologically sound and financially secure wilderness landscape co-managed by government and partners in diverse and cohesive blocks in cooperation with residents, providing a primary refuge for Africa’s megafauna and Mozambique’s rich biodiversity, and contributing to the sustainable development of Mozambique.
-The goal that we are working towards in order to achieve our vision for NNR is to secure the whole landscape by diversifying the land management categories within NNR and to co-manage these areas with appropriate partners, whilst reconciling the conservation of NNR within Mozambique’s sustainable development framework.
+WCS's vision for Niassa Special Reserve is an ecologically sound and financially secure wilderness landscape co-managed by government and partners in diverse and cohesive blocks in cooperation with residents, providing a primary refuge for Africa’s megafauna and Mozambique’s rich biodiversity, and contributing to the sustainable development of Mozambique.
+The goal that we are working towards in order to achieve our vision for NSR is to secure the whole landscape by diversifying the land management categories within NNR and to co-manage these areas with appropriate partners, whilst reconciling the conservation of NSR within Mozambique’s sustainable development framework.

 In order to focus conservation efforts, WCS, ANAC and the Provincial governments have initiated an ongoing landscape planning process that aims to reconcile biodiversity conservation and human development needs across the broader landscape.
-This includes implementing an improved zoning system for NNR that can better protect biodiversity and ecosystem processes, whilst also identifying poles for human development and reducing human-wildlife conflict.
+This includes implementing an improved zoning system for NSR that can better protect biodiversity and ecosystem processes, whilst also identifying poles for human development and reducing human-wildlife conflict.
 The landscape plan is built into the provincial development plans, and is coordinated with district planning.
 It provides the mechanism for coordinated action by Reserve management, local government agencies, the private sestor operators in and around NNR, and local civil society.
-Within NNR the landscape plan is implemented through the Reserve General Management Plan.
+Within NSR the landscape plan is implemented through the Reserve General Management Plan.

-The focus for biodiversity protection within NNR is based on agreed conservation targets, followed by identified key threats, and drivers of these threats.
+The focus for biodiversity protection within NSR is based on agreed conservation targets, followed by identified key threats, and drivers of these threats.
 Management actions are then based on mitigating these threats and improving the status of the conservation targets.
 This planning has involved numerous stakeholders (including private sector, local and national government, and civil society), and has identified the following conservation targets:

 • Miombo woodlands – including dambos, and Miombo-associated wildlife;